andandandand/Application-Image-Segmentation-with-Python/slides/chapter_1_40c35dedada5fea64f36b2ea85529d2d.md

 `@script`
-The name U-net comes from the shape of the architecture that has a downsampling path that compresses the image at its left side and an upsampling path at its right side that reconstructs it.
+The name "U-net" comes from the U shape of the network architecture: it has a downsampling path that compresses the image at its left side and an upsampling path at its right side that reconstructs it.
+The downsampled features are concatenated with the upsampled features as a data augmentation technique built-in within the network.

 In U-net, in order to label pixels as belonging to a particular image class we map a convolution operation from original or downsampled images to a synthetic or upsampled image.